she0305/she0305.github.io/_career/1-WhoAmi.md

 ## Here I am! - with Software Factory 🎉

-I'm extremely lucky with the all 7 positions I had so far.
+I'm extremely lucky with all 7 positions I had so far.
 I was able to learn and grow from each of them and finally found my passion.
 I never thought I would be a software engineer, but here I am!
 Click [here](https://she0305.github.io/career/2-Contribution/) to read more about my contribution with Software Factory.

 <p align="center">
   <img src="/assets/images/sf1.png" width="360">